 A Cowboy breakfast is included in your stay.
-We are very quiet camping location 1/2 way between Powell Wyoming and Cody Wyoming just under the shadow of the Great Heart Mountain and about an hour from two Yellowstone Park Entrances (ie. East and Northeast Gates).
+We are very quiet certified organic farm located 1/2 way between Powell Wyoming and Cody Wyoming just under the shadow of the Great Heart Mountain and about an hour from two Yellowstone Park Entrances (ie. East and Northeast Gates).
 Within 20 miles of wilderness and lots of outdoor activities.
 The campsite is part of a 450-acre Certified Organic Farm and Wild Nature in all directions.
-Creek runs through the campground.
+Creek runs through the property.

 - Check in: After 2PM

 Offered on the Host's property or nearby.